-Our proposed measure is motivated by the expectation that a well trained Generator will map samples of high probability in the latent space to samples of high probability in the target domain, and vice versa.
-If we measure the quality of a sample $\mathbf{x} \in \mathcal{X}$ in the target domain by its probability $p{\mathcal{X}}(\mathbf{x})$ , then we can expect samples drawn from dense areas in the latent space (i.e. close to the modals of the distribution) to be mapped to high quality samples in the target domain, and vice versa.
-Therefore, we can increase the expected quality of generated samples in the target domain by sampling with high probability from dense areas of the latent space, and with low probability
+Following this intuition, If we measure the quality of a sample $\mathbf{x} \in \mathcal{X}$ in the target domain by its probability $p{\mathcal{X}}(\mathbf{x})$, then we can expect samples drawn from dense areas in the source domain (i.e. close to the modals of the distribution) to be mapped to high quality samples in the target domain, and vice versa.
+Therefore, we can increase the expected quality of generated samples in the target domain by sampling with high probability from dense areas of the source domain, and with low probability from sparse areas of the source domain.
+While increasing the expected quality of generated samples, this procedure also reduces the sample diversity 1.